siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 3. Opened nav menu

 ## States
 Panes have two states: collapsed and expanded.
-Appearance of the states varies between variants and screen sizes.
+The appearance of the states varies between variants and screen sizes.

-Floating panes are not visible in the collapsed state as users trigger them from a control in the UI.

 ## Dos and Don'ts
 - Do use to organize the content and guide users' attention